emissary-ingress/emissary/reference/services/auth-service.md

-## AuthService
+## Authentication

+Ambassador supports a highly flexible mechanism for authentication.
 An `AuthService` manifest configures Ambassador to use an external service to check authentication and authorization for incoming requests.
 Each incoming request is authenticated before routing to its destination.

 ```yaml
 ---